mmims/sublime-text-2-ruby-markers/README.md

 ### check_for_rbenv ###

-Set to true to use rbenv-managed Ruby version if present (Linux & OSX only).
+Set to true to use *rbenv* managed Ruby version if present (Linux & OSX only).
 Default setting:
 ```json
 "check_for_rbenv": false
 ```

 ### check_for_rvm ###

-Set to true to use rvm-managed Ruby version if present (Linux & OSX only).
+Set to true to use *rvm* managed Ruby version if present (Linux & OSX only).
 Default setting:
 ```json
 "check_for_rvm": false
 ```